WheteThunger/BetterElevators/README.md

-**Requires Oxide v2.0.4816 or later.
-You can check your current version with `o.version` in the server console.**

 ## Features

 - Build elevators taller than 6 floors **without players running commands**.
 Supports a global default limit, as well as multiple permission-based limits.